Side Information Fusion for Recommender Systems over Heterogeneous Information Network: Experiments

 \subsection{Recommendation Effectiveness}

-The RMSEs of all of the methods evaluated are shown in Table~\ref{tb-exp-rmse}.
-The relative decrease of RMSEs achieved by FMG compared to the baselines is shown in Table~\ref{tb-exp-impr}.
+The RMSEs of all methods are shown in Table~\ref{tb-exp-rmse}.
 For CIKM-Yelp and CIKM-Douban, we directly report the performance of SemRec from~\cite{shi2015semantic} since the same amount of training data is used in our experiement.
 Besides, the results of SemRec on Amazon-200K are not reported, as the programs crashed due to large demand of memory.

-Firstly, we can see that our FMG model, including the convex and nonconvex ones, consistently outperforms all baselines on the four datasets.
-This demonstrates the effectiveness of the proposed framework shown in Figure~\ref{fig-framework}.
+Firstly, we can see that both FMG and FMG(LSP) consistently outperform all baselines on the four datasets.
+This demonstrates the effectiveness of the proposed ``MF + FM'' framework shown in Figure~\ref{fig-framework}.
 Note that the performance of FMG and FMG(LSP) are very close, but FMG(LSP) needs fewer features to achieve such performance, which supports our motivation to use nonconvex regularization for selecting features.
 In the following two sections, we will compare in detail the two regularizers.
+Besides, HAF can further decrease RMSE, which demonstrates the effectiveness of the hierarchical attention mechanism.
+In other words, it demonstrates the superiority of deep learning methods for HIN-based RS, which have been explored in recent works~\cite{shi2019deep,Hu2018LMB,fan2019metapath,jin2020efficient}.
+Note that HAF(MG) outperforms HAF(MP), thus demonstrating the importance of complex semantics captured by metagraphs, which motivates the introduction of metagraph in the conference version of this work \cite{zhao2017meta}.

-Secondly, from Table \ref{tb-exp-rmse} and \ref{tb-exp-impr}, we can see that comparing to RegSVD and FMR, which only use the rating matrix, SemRec and FMG, which use side information from metagraphs, are significantly better.
-In particular, the sparser the rating matrix, the more obvious is the benefit produced by the additional information.
+Secondly, from Table \ref{tb-exp-rmse}, we can see that comparing to RegSVD and FMR, which only use the rating matrix, SemRec and FMG, which use side information from metagraphs, are significantly better.
+In particular, the sparser the rating matrix, the more significant is the benefit produced by the additional information.
 For example, on Amazon-200K, FMG outperforms RegSVD by 60\%, while for CIKM-Douban, the percentage of RMSE decrease is 8.5\%.
 Note that the performance of HeteRec is worse than FMR, despite the fact that we have tried our best to tune the model.
 This aligns with our discussion in Section~\ref{sec-framework-model} that a weighting ensemble of dot products of latent features may cause information loss among the metagraphs and fail to reduce noise caused by having too many metagraphs.
-These demonstrate the effectiveness of the proposed FMG for fusing various side information for recommendation.
+These demonstrate the effectiveness of FMG for fusing various side information for recommendation.

 When comparing the results of FMG and SemRec, we find that the performance gap between them are not that large, which means that SemRec is still a good method for rating prediction, especially when comparing to the other three baselines.
 The good performance of SemRec may be attributed to the reason that it incorporates rating values into HIN to create a weighted HIN, which can better capture the metagraph or metapath based similarities between users and items.